Amolnagaonkar/PythonProjects/README.md

 # PythonProjects
-"This is the projects from 100days of python bootcamp by Angela Yu in udemy"
+"This is the repository for my python projects"